Statue of Nathan Hale (Washington, D.C.): Biography

 Nathan Hale was born in 1755 in Coventry, Connecticut.
 He and his brother attended Yale College, and Nathan later graduated from Yale University.
-After graduating, Hale became a schoolteacher in New London, Connecticut.
+After graduating, Hale became a schoolteacher in East Haddam and New London, Connecticut.
 When news reached of the Battles of Lexington and Concord in April 1775, he resigned from teaching and reportedly said "Let us march immediately and never lay down our arms until we obtain our Independence."
 Hale then joined the Continental Army and was commissioned an officer.
-He was stationed in Massachusetts to defend the city against the Kingdom of Great Britain's military forces, but the British were temporarily successful in capturing Boston in January 1776.
+He was stationed in Massachusetts to besiege Boston then held by the Kingdom of Great Britain's military forces.

 Hale was then stationed in the New York City area, when the British were in control of the city itself.
 In September 1776, Hale offered to work as a spy, gathering intelligence about the British forces on Long Island.
 To cross enemy lines, Hale posed as a schoolteacher and even carried his diploma as evidence.
 He was able to obtain some information and began his journey back to George Washington's headquarters.
 After he left enemy territory, he was betrayed by a Loyalist cousin and was arrested for spying before he could reach colonial forces.
 British Commander William Howe, 5th Viscount Howe, had Hale searched, and found military information Hale had gathered.
 The commander told Hale he would be hanged the following day.
 The statue depicts Hale on September 22, 1776, as he stood defiantly on the gallows.
 Before he died, Hale reportedly made a speech that ended with the phrase he's most known for in U.S. history: "I only regret that I have but one life to lose for my country."